GAS PRICE FOR WEEK OF 08/08/2019

-An incorporated community (1963), Hermitage-Sandyville consists of communities of Hermitage and Sandyville.
-The community spans the peninsula that separates Hermitage and Connaigre Bays: Hermitage is located on the Hermitage Bay side of the peninsula while Sandyville is on the Connaigre Bay side.
+Incorporated in 1963 and 1969 respectively, Hermitage-Sandyville consists of communities Hermitage and Sandyville.
+The community spans the peninsula that separates Hermitage and Connaigre Bays.
+Hermitage is located on the Hermitage Bay side of the peninsula while Sandyville is on the Connaigre Bay side.
 Hermitage is located in a well-protected cove which has a very good harbour extending well inland.

 Hermitage-Sandyville is about 200 kilometres from the Trans Canada Highway, and is located on the South Coast of Newfoundland.
 Hermitage, which was used as a fishing station by the French in the Seventeenth Century, was later an outport of the London-based Robert Newman and Company (later Newman and Hunt) by 1800, and by the Twentieth Century was the regional services centre of Hermitage Bay.
 Hermitage was an early outport of French fishing interests centered at St. Pierre and Plaisance (Placentia) on the south coast in the Seventeenth Century.
 It was reported to be occupied in 1687 by one family and a number of fishing servants, the civilian population totaling thirty-one inhabitant.